xZeroW/fictional-dollop/docs/systems/base_game_systems_roadmap.md

 1. Enemies drop one material item.
 2. The player can pick it up.
 3. The item appears in `RunInventory`.
-4. Between waves, a menu shows the collected material.
+4. Between waves, a menu shows the collected material and persistent bank.
-5. The player can craft one temporary upgrade or extract the material.
+5. The player can craft one persistent material/item upgrade or extract the material.
-6. Death loses unextracted material.
+6. Death loses unextracted material but never deletes banked or crafted persistent progress.

 Once this works, the project has the smallest complete version of the intended base game loop.